What Is Head Lice Life Cycle? How Long Do They Survive?

 You may also use benzyl alcohol to treat head lice (3).
 Consult a doctor immediately in case of an allergic response.

 Natural remedies like olive oil and tea tree oil help kill lice and hinder their growth.
+Other oils for head lice prevention and removal include peppermint oil, lavender oil, and neem oil.
 Anecdotal evidence suggests these remedies are effective and safe.
 Wide-tooth combs or lice combs help remove nits and their casings.

 Let’s dive a little deeper into home remedies that can help you combat this common lice issue.
 Scroll down.